 You might need to use heat in some circumstances.
 But having control is much better than letting the chocolate chips fall where they may.

-10 Thanksgiving Photography Tips
+Thanksgiving Food Photography Tips

 To capture food for a specific holiday needs more than an interesting perspective.
 The table and the surrounding area need to be styled in a particular way.

 Christmas is another holiday that also focuses on food.
 Both, the big meal and all sorts of candies, desserts, and nicknacks throughout the holiday.
 You might want to try your hand at some Christmas still life photography.

 Due to the levels of excitement, and the relaxing downtimes, this is a perfect time to experiment.
 With traditional baking and festive experiments.